joelCX-sap/analysis-UI5-kpi/README.md

-Organic Valley BI - HANA Data Reader
+BI - HANA Data Reader

 This project provides a complete module to read data from HANA Cloud, map technical columns to human-readable names, and prepare the data for consumption in applications.